David Tuveson: Research

 During his postdoctoral training in the Jacks Laboratory, Tuveson learned how to engineer mouse models to study human cancer.
 During this time, he also studied gastrointestinal stromal tumors (GISTs), and worked with Dr. George Demetri to develop imatinib as a treatment for GIST.
 When he started his own laboratory at the University of Pennsylvania, Tuveson developed some of the first genetically engineered mouse models to aid in the study of pancreatic cancer.
 Using these mice, Tuveson has made several important discoveries in the biology of pancreatic cancer, including the work that contributed to the idea that the stromal cells of pancreatic tumors act as a barrier for therapies.
 He later partnered with Hans Clevers to develop pancreatic cancer organoids – tumor cells taken from a human patient and cultured in the laboratory as three-dimensional spheres.
 In 2017, he partnered with the National Cancer Institute to develop organoids for use more broadly by the cancer research community.

 Honors and awards

 David Tuveson was given an AACR-PanCAN Career Development Award in Pancreatic Cancer research in 2003.
 He was also the recipient of an M.L.
 Smith Award in 2003, a Rita Allen Foundation Scholar Award in 2004, and a Distinguished Scholar Award from the Lustgarten Foundation.
+He was awarded Hamdan Award for Medical Research Excellence - Pancreatic Diseases by Hamdan Medical Award in 2016.
 He received a 2022 Luminary Award and was on Clarivate’s list of the top most cited researchers in 2022.